Angop/ToDoApp/README.md

 # ToDoApp

 About this project: This repository contains a simple To-Do App.
 It uses MongoDB, Flask, and React to produce a working application.
-It features include adding, marking as complete, deleting, and editing a task with a name, optional due date, optional priority, and a checkbox.
+Its features include adding, marking as complete, deleting, and editing tasks with a name, optional due date, optional priority, and a checkbox.